 We are aware of several pharmaceutical and biotechnology companies actively engaged in the research and development of antibody products against targets that are also the targets of our early-stage product candidates.
 For example, Pfizer, Johnson & Johnson, and Abbott are developing antibody product candidates against NGF.
 Genentech/Roche is marketing an antibody against IL-6R (tocilizumab) for the treatment of rheumatoid arthritis, and several other companies, including Centocor/Johnson & Johnson, and Bristol-Myers Squibb, have antibodies against IL-6 in clinical development for this disease.
 GlaxoSmithKline, in partnership with OncoMed Pharmaceuticals, has a Dll4 antibody in clinical development for the treatment of solid tumors.
 Aerovance has two formulations of a biologic directed against IL-4 in clinical development.
 Amgen previously had an antibody against IL-4R in clinical development for the treatment of asthma.
-Several companies, including Amgen and Pfizer, have development programs for antibodies against PCSK9.
+Several companies, including Amgen, Pfizer, and Roche, have development programs for antibodies against PCSK9.
 Amgen, Pfizer, and AstraZeneca have development programs underway for antibodies against ANG2.
 If any of these or other competitors announces a successful clinical study involving a product that may be competitive with one of our product candidates or the grant of marketing approval by a regulatory agency for a competitive product, such developments may have an adverse effect on our business or future prospects.

-The successful commercialization of EYLEA for the treatment of wet AMD as well as our late-stage product candidates or new indications for our marketed products, if approved, will depend on obtaining coverage and reimbursement for use of these products from third-party payers, including Medicare and Medicaid in the United States, and these payers may not agree to cover or adequately reimburse for use of our products or may do so at levels that make our products uncompetitive and/or unprofitable, which would materially harm our business, prospects, operating results, and financial condition.
+The successful commercialization of our marketed products, as well as our late-stage product candidates or new indications for our marketed products, if approved, will depend on obtaining coverage and reimbursement for use of these products from third-party payers, including Medicare and Medicaid in the United States, and these payers may not agree to cover or adequately reimburse for use of our products or may do so at levels that make our products uncompetitive and/or unprofitable, which would materially harm our business, prospects, operating results, and financial condition.

 Our product candidates, if commercialized, may be significantly more expensive than traditional drug treatments.
-For example, we are developing ARCALYST for the prevention of gout flares in patients initiating uric acid-lowering drug therapy.
-Patients suffering from this gout indication are currently treated with inexpensive therapies, including NSAIDS.
-These existing treatment options are likely to be considerably less expensive and may be preferable to a biologic medication for some patients.
 Our future revenues and profitability will be adversely affected in a material manner if United States and foreign governmental, private third-party insurers and payers, and other third-party payers, including Medicare and Medicaid, do not agree to defray or reimburse the cost of our products to the patients.
 If these entities do not provide coverage and reimbursement with respect to our products or provide an insufficient level of coverage and reimbursement, our products may be too costly for many patients to afford them, and physicians may not prescribe them.
 Many third-party payers cover only selected drugs, making drugs that are not preferred by such payers more expensive for patients, and require prior authorization or failure on another type of treatment before covering a particular drug.
 In particular, payers may impose these obstacles to coverage on higher-priced drugs, as our product candidates are likely to be.